CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 ## The Madness of Machine Learning Metrics
 If you are interested in machine learning, then you've seen the words precision, accuracy, and recall.
 Maybe you've heard of True Negatives and False Positives, and perhaps some misguided soul has tried to explain everything with a picture of arrows on a bullseye, which unfortunately has no bearing on the ML definitions.

 It took me the longest time to fully internalize these concepts, and I think that was in large part because of how they were explained to me.
-I don't want you to suffer like I did, so let's break everything down.

 ## Guilty Grandmas
 I think the first hurdle is wrapping your head around these obscure terms.
 What the heck is a false negative anyway?
-Let's use a real example to find out.

 Let's say you are Chad, the local district judge.
 And on your docket today, you have 10 naughty grandmas.
 Actually, half of them are guilty and the other half are innocent, but you don't know that.
 You're just the anthropomorphization of a machine learning algorithm designed for comedic illustration.